enmanuelduran/enmascript/content/articles/2018-10-05-javascript-factory-pattern.md

 Notice that we're moving the validation and binding methods to the element's class, we would do the same for the other elements (_textarea_, _select_, ...).
 This will allow us to scale and keep the logic for each type of element isolated.

-#### Delegate the responsability of object creation to a class called "factory"
+#### Delegate the responsibility of object creation to a class called "factory"

 The factory does a couple of things:

 1. Imports the types of elements.
 1. Creates an `ELEMENTS` object with the types of elements available.
 1. Creates a static method to be able to create instances directly by using the class name.
-1. Dynamically instanciates based on the type passed.
+1. Dynamically instantiates based on the type passed.

 Below we have the code representing this: